cloud-gov/cf-byo-broker/gcp-service-broker/README.md

 <a name="push-service-broker"></a>
 #### Push Service Broker to CF
-1. `cf push`  # Take note of the URL.
+1. `cf p`  # Take note of the URL.
 It is used in the next command.
 1. `cf create-service-broker gcp-spanner-service-broker <username> <password> <service broker app url> --space-scoped`

 <b>Checking your work</b>